vchen51/cse110-sp21-group20/admin/team.md

 ### Rosey Bugayong
 > Major: Computer Science </br>
 > ***I'm a second year student with an interest in web development and overall front-end development.
 I enjoy running, hiking, and doing basically anything with friends.
-I am looking forward to learning more skills in front-end development in this class and working with this group.*** </br>
+I am looking forward to learning more skills in front-end development in this class and working with this group!*** </br>
 > [Rosey's Personal Github Page](https://github.com/roseybugayon)